marc-gilles/marc-gilles.github.io/content/news/202508-specialissue/index.md

   - Editor
 ---

-The special issue on "Chemical Communication and Behaviour", co-edited with Leanne Grieves, Tyler Buchinger and Alex Van Huynh, is now complete in *Animal Behaviour*.
+The special issue on "Chemical Communication and Behaviour", edited by Leanne Grieves, Tyler Buchinger, Alex Van Huynh and myself, is now complete in *Animal Behaviour*.

 <!--more-->